French Tourists Lost in Uttar Pradesh After Google Maps Shortcut

+French tourists lost in Uttar Pradesh due to a misleading Google Maps shortcut have made headlines in Indian media.
 According to Indian media, two French tourists, who were supposed to cycle to Nepal, ended up in a village in Uttar Pradesh due to blind reliance on Google Maps.

 The tourists, Brian Jacques Gilbert and Sebastian François Gabriel, were traveling from Pilibhit to Tanakpur, aiming to reach Kathmandu, Nepal.
 However, Google Maps suggested a shortcut through a route in Baheri, Bareilly, leading them to get lost and eventually reach the Churili Dam.